Home Black History Black Friday Slavery Rumors based on a portion of truth?

-Consumerism is certainly one hell of a drug.
-Every year people all across the country research, plan and prepare to line up for the hottest sales only to scramble, fall over themselves and other patrons in a fight for only one of a few units of an item.
+Consumerism is undoubtedly one hell of a drug.
+Every year, people across the country research, plan, and prepare to line up for the hottest sales, only to scramble and fall over themselves and other patrons in a fight for only one of a few units of an item.

-But why all the fuss and, more importantly, where did Black Friday derive from?
-Well, the evidence is pretty grim and much more sinister than many imagine.
-There are several stories associated with its history, all dark and corrupt with origins steeped in an ugly past.
-One of these origin stories is the story that Southern plantation owners were given the opportunity to purchase slaves at a discount the day after Thanksgiving.
-It’s interesting that this story is the only one that is often refuted.
-Before dissecting the why, it’s important to note that America has a race problem that she hasn’t and may not ever be ready to address.
-All of which is why the story of slaves being sold at a discount deserves an in depth look and should be told.
+But why all the fuss, and, more importantly, where did Black Friday derive from?
+The evidence is pretty grim and much more sinister than many imagine.
+Several stories are associated with its dark and corrupt history, with origins steeped in an ugly past.
+One of these origin stories is that Southern plantation owners were allowed to purchase slaves at a discount the day after Thanksgiving.
+Interestingly, this story is the only one that is often refuted.
+Before dissecting the why, it is important to note that America has a race problem that she hasn’t and may never be ready to address.
+All of which is why the story of slaves being sold at a discount deserves an in-depth look and should be told.

 Black Friday: The Term

-The first recorded use of the term Black Friday was recorded in 1869 as a result of two financiers who bought up all of the gold hoping to sell it at higher prices bankrupted the entire market.
-1869 was just four years outside of the abolishment of slavery and frankly in the 1800,s, it’s unlikely that the day would have been called Black Friday.
-It perhaps would have been given a more deleterious and offensive name such as N****r Friday.
+The first recorded use of the term Black Friday was recorded in 1869 because two financiers who bought up all of the gold, hoping to sell it at higher prices, bankrupted the entire market.
+1869 was just four years outside of abolishing slavery, and frankly, in the 1800s, it’s unlikely that the day would have been called Black Friday.
+It perhaps would have been given a more deleterious and offensive name, such as N****r Friday.

-While there are few facts to affirm this story, all rumors, myths, and allegations are based in truth.
+While there are few facts to affirm this story, all rumors, myths, and allegations are based on truth.
 So what do we know?

 Thanksgiving comes right after the harvest festival.